Windows dev environment weekly maintenance — one command for MSYS2 · winget · toolchains

 Checks: winget upgrade / npm outdated -g / pacman -Qu (MSYS2)

-Automation — Just a Reminder via Task Scheduler
+Automation — just a reminder via Task Scheduler

 Full automation is not recommended. winget occasionally pops EULA dialogs, and MSYS2 core updates need a shell restart that breaks unattended runs.
 A reminder, not an auto-run: